web-lsp/weblsp/packages/ls-tests-benchmarks/README.md

-# language-server-tests-benchmarks
+# @weblsp/ls-tests-benchmarks

-The tests and benchmarks in this folder aims to test and benchmark the language server in a close-to-reality scenario, using the same JavaScript client powered by `vscode-jsonrpc` used in VS Code.
+This private package aims to test and benchmark the language server in a close-to-reality scenario, using the same JavaScript client powered by `vscode-jsonrpc` used in VS Code.

+## Running the tests

+WIP.

 ## Why are the benchmarks so slow?